 You can begin erasing unnecessary pencil lines.
 It’s good to use a pencil type eraser, if you have one handy because there are so many narrow spaces to erase.

 When ready, you can outline the feather lines on the whole body.
-It should look something like you see on this picture.
+It should look something like you see in this picture.
 Please make it in very weak pencil lines because you may need to erase some of them later.

 Sketch out the shape of both legs.

 A soft 6B pencil will be very handy now.
-If you don’t have soft pencil then OK, use the standard HB pencil.
+If you don’t have a soft pencil then OK, use the standard HB pencil.

 Begin to outline the feathers from the tail fan if you are right-handed.
 If you are left-handed do it from the front side of the body.